CaptEmulation/nitrogen-website/source/guides/start/camera.md

 This principal (5321e2debe46b41671000662) can be claimed using code: IQGY-0080
 ```

 In Nitrogen, you need to claim your devices with the service using proof that you are the rightful owner of the device.
 This claim code is the mechanism that you use to do that.
-Copy this code to your clipboard, leave the device app running, and let's move on to using the [Nitrogen web admin to control it](admin.html).
+Copy this code to your clipboard, leave the device app running, and lets use the [Nitrogen web admin to claim and control it](admin.html).